trolando/sylvan/docs/index.rst

 functions for other variables.
 Every SPAWN and SYNC of a Lace task that returns an MTBDD must be decorated with ``mtbdd_refs_stack`` and ``mtbdd_refs_sync`` as in the above example.

+References to decision diagrams must be added before a worker may cooperate on garbage collection.
+Workers can cooperate on garbage collection during ``SYNC`` and when functions create nodes or use ``sylvan_gc_test`` to test whether to assist in garbage collection.
+Functions for adding or removing references never perform garbage collection.
+Furthermore, only the ``mtbdd_makenode`` function (and other node making primitives) implicitly reference their parameters; all other functions do not reference their parameters.
+Nesting Sylvan functions (including ``sylvan_ithvar``) is bad practice and should be avoided.

 **Warning**: Sylvan is a multi-threaded library and all workers must cooperate for garbage collection.
 If you use locking mechanisms in your code, beware of deadlocks!
+You can explicitly cooperate on garbage collection with ``sylvan_gc_test()``.

 Basic BDD/MTBDD functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~